dice-group/dice-template-library/README.md

 ```

 Then you can create a tuple consisting of `my_type<i>, my_type<i+1>, ...` up to `my_type<j>` for `i<=j` with this code.
-Negative indices, recasting to fewer values and non-default construction is also possible.
+Negative indices, recasting to fewer values and non-default construction are also possible.
 Examples can be
 found [here](examples/examples_integral_template_tuple.cpp).

 ### `integral_template_variant`